Our Purpose - Our Values - Our Belief:

 Ever felt out-of-your-depth when your pet hurts itself?

 When you have pets, emergencies can happen at any time of the day or night.
 While it is always best to contact a vet immediately, we understand this can be difficult afterhours or on weekends.
-Now, there is a new First Aid app for iPhones, iPads and androids.
-Free to download, this provides concise and easy-to-use information about what to do in an emergency, and when to get to a veterinary clinic!
+Now, there is a new First Aid app for iPhones, iPads and androids that can help you at any time of the day or night.
+Free to download, this provides concise and easy-to-use information about what you can to do in an emergency, and when you need to get your pet to a veterinary clinic!

 Introducing … Puppy Preschool

-Our nurses at Gawler are very excited to announce that we are starting up puppy preschool classes at our Willaston clinic.
-These classes will be specifically for puppies aged between 8 and 16 weeks of age, and are a way to both socialise your new puppy and learn valuable information about looking after and training a new dog.
+Our nurses at Gawler are very excited to announce that puppy preschool classes are currently running at the Willaston clinic.
+These classes are specifically for puppies aged between 8 and 16 weeks of age, and are a way for you to both socialise your new puppy and to learn valuable information about looking after and training your new dog.

 These classes are a fun and informal time, helping your puppy to relax in a clinic environment as well as to meet other young puppies of a similar age.

-For information about our Puppy Preschool, please click here.
+For information about Puppy Preschool, please click here.

-For further information or to make a booking, please call our clinic.
+For further information, or to make a booking, please call the Willaston Clinic on 8522 2055.

 Gawler now on Facebook!

 Our Gawler clinic has now also set up a Facebook page.
 Join the community and keep in touch with what is going on in your clinic.
-We will be using this page to relate more with our clients on what is going on in our clinic day-to-day.
+We will be using this page to relate more with you on what is going on in the clinic day-to-day.
 And keep an eye out for health alerts that may be relevant for you, so you get the information first.
-So, like us on Facebook today and join us in an exciting new development for us.
+So, like us on Facebook today and join your fellow animal lovers on an exciting new page.

 Smithfield is entering the technological age!

-Our Smithfield clinic has recently set up a Facebook page to bring you up to date with what is going on around our clinic.
-From cute customers to health alerts, this will be another way for us to let you know what is going on in your local area.
-So, like us on Facebook today to join our community.
+Our Smithfield clinic has recently set up a Facebook page to bring you up to date with what is going on around your clinic.
+From cute patients to health alerts, this will be another way for you to keep in touch with what is happening in your local area.
+So, like us on Facebook today to join the community.

 Did you know Australia has one of the highest rates of FIV (Feline AIDS) infection in the world?